 ——–Jazmin Truesdale, CEO

-In conclusion, Truesdale is a nerd at heart and a fan of science fiction, action movies, comics and others like them.
-Thus it was her love for female superheroes was the prime drive that led to her creating AZA Comics.
+In conclusion, Truesdale is a nerd at heart and a fan of science fiction, action movies, comics, and others like them.
+Thus it was her love for female superheroes that was the prime drive that led to her creating AZA Comics.